 If you use media monitoring, you’ll get all of the articles containing your keywords chronologically listed so you can immediately check the latest ones.

 This way you can be sure that only truthful information is coming from you.

 Since misinformation about health is a serious subject and should be treated as such, pharmaceutical companies have a responsibility to be transparent and truthful in their communications with the public.

 As mentioned before, the public’s trust in pharmaceutical companies is at an all-time low, and fixing that should be a priority.
 Improving communication efforts with the public is a start, especially when it comes to misinformation.

 By monitoring online mentions, you’ll get valuable information that can guide your communications effort to establishing better relations with the public.

 Discover new opportunities and broaden your pharma marketing horizons.

-This ebook focuses on all things pharmaceutical marketing – from its importance and restrictions to best practices and strategies.
-It looks at pharmaceutical marketing as an evolving area, free from traditional marketing framework and encouraged to think outside the box.
+This ebook focuses on all things pharma marketing – from its importance and restrictions to best practices and strategies.
+It looks at pharma marketing as an evolving area, free from traditional marketing framework, and encouraged to think outside the box.